scolton99/footprints-extension/README.md

 We updated the Northwestern IT splash page ("CONWEB") to include a banner telling consultants to use this.
 The newest version of the extension removes that banner.

+Because the labels that we use to categorize our tickets can be difficult to remember, there is now a search box for categorizations directly above the Service Family field.

 ## Installation
 The extension can be installed in Google Chrome on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/footprints-selector/bhcajiiignledggebpaalkpcccbjohhc).